John Lennon & Yoko - Power To The People

 21 Sep 1934

-Leonard Cohen, Canadian singer, songwriter, musician, painter, poet, and novelist.
-Cohen is a Companion of the Order of Canada, the nation's highest civilian honor.
-He wrote 'Hallelujah' which was first released on Cohen's studio album Various Positions in 1984 which was covered by John Cale, which formed the basis for a later cover by Jeff Buckley.
+Leonard Cohen, Canadian singer, songwriter, musician, painter, poet and novelist.
+Themes commonly explored throughout his work include isolation and depression, betrayal and redemption and sexual and romantic love, desire, regret, and loss.
+Cohen is a Companion of the Order of Canada, the nation's highest civilian honour.
+He wrote 'Hallelujah', which was first released on Cohen's studio album Various Positions in 1984.
+The song was later covered by John Cale, which formed the basis for a later cover by Jeff Buckley.
 Cohen died on 7th Nov 2016 at the age of 82 at his home in Los Angeles.

 21 Sep 1923